Jb05s/jb05s.github.io/_posts/2020-09-16-Attacking-Windows-Lateral-Movement-with-Impacket.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/attacking-windows-impacket/psexec-cmd.png" alt="">

-- PSExec sends/receives data over SMB (Port 445) via a named pipe
 - Drops files to disk to startup a service and enable a named pipe (Can be detected by AV)
-	- Loudest of the three techniques

 SMBExec
 ---